Does growing up surrounded by alcohol abuse at home affect children?

 The children of alcohol addicted parents are found to be at a higher risk of depression and anxiety as well as internalising behaviours such as social withdrawal, difficulty concentrating, and eating disorders.
 They also display aggressive, impulsive, and rule breaking behaviours which are externalising behaviour.

 Many ACOAs who look back on their childhood see it as a tumultuous and difficult time.
-They still struggle with the bad memories from a devastating childhood and alcohol addicted parents that it is classified as post-traumatic stress disorder (PTSD) similar to children who experienced other kinds of traumatic childhoods.
+They still struggle with the bad memories from a devastating childhood and alcohol addicted parents that it is classified as post-traumatic stress (PTS) similar to children who experienced other kinds of traumatic childhoods.

 Poor Academic Performance